 In addition to encouraging advocacy of the OpenStand Principles among individuals and organizations formally focused on standards development, we encourage non-standards-focused development bodies to leverage the OpenStand Principles as we move into 2016.
 We stand firm in our commitment to promoting open, market-driven standards and technology development, and to helping secure an open internet and an open future.
 It is an exhilarating time to be active participants in the rapidly evolving global technological landscape, and we thank our OpenStand Advocates and the SDOs that have submitted Formal Endorsements of OpenStand.

-If you would like to become an OpenStand Advocate, here are three ways to Stand With Us:
+If you would like to become an OpenStand Advocate, here are the ways to Stand With Us: